googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 silently truncated to capacity.

 When retrieving count values through `get` operations, it's important to note that the values may not always represent the most up-to-date value.
-Changes to Counters can occur through Game Server Allocation Actions as well as the SDK, so this count may not always be accurate as it could be reading cached data.
-However, count will be eventually consistent when coming back to the SDK.
+Changes to Counters and Lists can occur through Game Server Allocation Actions as well as the SDK, so this value may not always be accurate as it could be reading cached data.
+However, value will be eventually consistent when coming back to the SDK.
 {{< /alert >}}